Djudicael/Emitteur/README.md

  ```

 ### `trigger(eventType, ...args)`
 Emit your event with the trigger method.
 Its possible to add multiple arguments.
-This arguement can be use for your list of callbacks.
+This argument can be used for your list of callbacks.

 ## Author